Shamiri-Institute/digitalhub/PR.md

 To support [clinician workflows], we will need some kind of object storage anyway.
 Since SDH is supporting multiple tenants / organizations (i.e. implementers), we started the implementation with supporting organization logos and user avatars (copied over from Google Social Login flow).

 [clinician workflows]: https://www.notion.so/shamiri/Supervisor-Requirements-964e7210654845468e24d623f2e75b3d?pvs=4#e6adb7e1e1da4b708b83bc663b2a5a0c

+## Invite flow

+### Organization

+To create a new implementer, a superadmin will need to go to `/admin/organizations/new` and fill in the form with the contact email of the organization as a whole.
+They will also specify the actual user emails of the new organization to invite.